IQDevs/blog/_posts/2017-04-12-Rust for High-Level Programming Language Developers.markdown

 author: alkass
 ---

-So you've been doing high-level programming all your life and you've been eying Rust for some time and you're not sure where to start --or how to start.
+So you've been doing high-level programming all your life and you've been eyeing Rust for some time and you're not sure where to start (or how to start).
 Well, this walk-through-like post will guide you through some of the common tasks you preform in high-level languages such as JavaScript, Python, or even C#.
 I'll try to stay away from C++ for reasons I won't get to discuss here.
 Just know that this is a C++-free post.

 ### So, JSON in Rust?
 #### The short answer is 'no built-in support for JSON', but...